-Yes, the only drawback of server-side header bidding is its inability to match cookies for targeting.
-However, Google claims to offer targeting with Open Bidding.
-This is because Google server is great at mapping users across platforms making targeting possible and efficient.
+The only drawback of server-side header bidding is its inability to match cookies for targeting.
+However, Google claims to offer to target with Open Bidding.
+This is because Google server is excellent at mapping users across platforms, making targeting possible and efficient.

 Open Bidding makes it easier to set up auctions as GAM takes care of all the technical aspects and makes monitoring, reporting, and billing more convenient for publishers.